NewsWhip/slate/source/index.html.md

 As a result of unplanned changes to the Instagram API we are experiencing the following issues:

   - For dates between 2018-03-30 and 2018-04-04 there are a reduced number of posts available via the igPosts endpoint.
-Instagram engagement metrics were refreshed less frequently than usual.
+Instagram engagement metrics were also refreshed less frequently than usual.

-  - For dates on or after 2018-04-04 no Instagram posts or engagement metrics are available.
+  - For dates between 2018-04-04 and 2018-04-09 no Instagram posts or engagement metrics are available.

-  - As Instagram partners, we are working closely with them to restore access to the service

 On 16th February 2018 LinkedIn removed share metrics from their API.
 This means that: